biobakery/metawibele/README.md

 * `--output`: the ouput directory.

 #### Input files of preprocessing workflow
-* Make sure the `metawibele.cfg` in your working directory.
 * QC'ed shotgun sequencing metagenome file (fastq, fastq.gz, fasta, or fasta.gz format)
 * See the section on parallelization options to optimize the workflow run based on your computing resources.
 * The workflow runs with the default settings for all main tool subtasks.
 If you need to customize your workflow settings for the preprocessing workflow to determine the optimum seeting, you can change the parameter settings.